olibridge01/DeepRL/README.md

   <img src="https://github.com/olibridge01/DeepRL/assets/86416298/4f407768-0155-4357-ad06-d4367c4c47ab" width="59%" />
 </p>

-A plot of the rolling scores (`100`-episode window) as a function of training episodes is shown below.
+A plot of the rolling scores (`100`-episode window) as a function of training episodes for the DQN algorithm is shown below.
 The score clearly improves when the agent learns how to drive the car round the track effectively.

 <p align="center">
   <img src="https://github.com/olibridge01/DeepRL/assets/86416298/8ad3f9f7-3bb5-4d27-a409-cf45f1f80349" width="70%" />